 Part II – How Is Cox Technic Applied and Integrated into a Clinical Practice

 Part I introduced the academics of Cox Technic more for the non-discogenic spinal pain conditions as well as the hands-on protocols.
 Part II makes sure that the hands-on application is proper with hands-on training emphasis.
 Small groups lead by teaching assistants focus on the application of the protocols.
 The certification examination is offered optionally.
 Dr. Cox and instructors lead both lumbar and cervical hands-on sessions.

 Part II continues the didactic discussion of spine pain conditions with a focus on disc-related conditions and spinal stenosis.
-Ram Gudavalli, PhD, principal investigator with federally funded research projects, gives the latest updates and shares the pressure transducer with everyone.
+Everyone has the opportunity to learn the proper pounds of pressure to apply during the spinal manipulation using the force-feedback version of The Cox Table by Haven Medical.
 This is the objective tool that really fine-tunes the application of the protocols while teaching the pressure to apply to the spine during the adjustment.
 Part II highlights the evidence-based protocols based on research-documented biomechanical effects and clinical outcomes.
-For nearly 50 years, Dr. James Cox, developer of flexion distraction, documented the effects and clinical outcomes from a clinician’s perspective, but starting in 1991, when the U.S. government started funding chiropractic research and Ram Gudavalli joined Dr. Cox, the research abilities really started to be interdisciplinary and more complex.
+For nearly 55 years, Dr. James Cox, developer of flexion distraction, documented the effects and clinical outcomes from a clinician’s perspective, but starting in 1991, when the U.S. government started funding chiropractic research and Ram Gudavalli joined Dr. Cox, the research abilities really started to be interdisciplinary and more complex.
 You will see and experience how.
 This course is a mix of the research and clinical application for attendee implementation.